Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 Blue runs have intermediate slopes.
 If you have been skiing a few days and start to feel confident, you can probably handle a blue slope.

 These trails are hard!
 They are meant for people who have been skiing a long time.
 I have skied since I was 10 and still do not do very many black diamonds.

 My experience has been solely in the Rocky Mountains.
 With that said I have heard that east coast ski resorts are not as steep and the slopes are not as long so you may be able to do a harder trail out east.

-There are a few different options for ski lifts.
-Let’s learn all about them!
+There are a few different types of ski lifts.
+Let's learn all about them!

 Tow Rope or Magic Carpet

 Some resorts for their easiest runs have either a tow rope or a magic carpet.
 A tow rope uses a pulley system.
 You hold onto a rope that pulls you across the snow.

 The magic carpet is like a conveyer belt (think the moving walkway at an airport).

 A chair lift is what you probably imagine when you think of ski lifts.
 These lifts have you sit comfortably as you ride to the top of the mountain.
 Most of these types of lifts have a bar that comes down after you sit on the lift.
 The bar not only protects you but allows you to rest your skis.

 Not all chair lifts are created equally.
 You will find that some are high-powered and some are very slow.
 It might take you 10 minutes to reach your destination while others can take up to 45 minutes.